 If the duplicated small finger is hypoplastic, rudimentary, and attached to the hand by a narrow pedicle it can be removed in the newborn.

-The fully developed and complete extra little finger is need to be excised and can be done at a later date.
+The fully developed and complete extra little finger needs to be excised and can be done at a later date.

-Operative treatment for preaxial polydactyly is more complicated.
+Operative treatment for preaxial type is more complicated.